-New numbers for September 2016 from Leichtman Research Group show that the average household shells out $103.10/month for pay TV service.
+Data from Leichtman Research Group shows that the average U.S. household shells out $103.10/month for pay TV service.

-Thankfully, there are a lot of opportunities in the marketplace to reduce that monthly bill and still get the great content you love…
+But thankfully, there are a lot of opportunities in the marketplace to reduce that monthly bill and still get the great content you love!